Snipaste/translations/README.md

    * If you don't know how to send a pull request:
      * [Create an issue](https://github.com/Snipaste/translations/issues) and tell us where we can download your translation.
      * Or, you may just email the language files to snipaste.app@gmail.com.
-* Tell us your name (or id) and link as a translator.
+* Tell us your name (or id) and link as a contributor.
 * Your translation will be included in the next version of Snipaste.

 # How to translate